berlin0308/Side_Project/Image_Process_Widget/README.md

 - "/Download/OpenCV_HW3.rar" : Unzip, find the executable file in the folder
 - Click "OpenCV_HW3.exe", select an image, enjoy your OpenCV trip!

+## Other features

+- Pop-up MessageBox with process info after the image is saved
+- "reset," "undo," "redo" buttons - using <stack> data structure